 Property Tax Payment Information

-Property Assessment and Tax notices are mailed by May 30th each year.
+Property Assessment and Tax notices are mailed by May 30th each year (For 2020 only, they will be mailed out by June 30 and due July 31).
 If you have not received your notice please contact the Tax Department for a copy.
 Your taxes are due the last working day of June to accommodate changes in the assessment appeal process.

 A 2% penalty is applied to current taxes not paid by 4:30 pm June 30th